-Jason C. DeVito, CFA, Senior Portfolio Manager, has been the Fund's portfolio manager since January of 2018.
+Liam O'Connell, CFA, Portfolio Manager, has been the Fund's portfolio manager since September of 2023.

-Mr. DeVito is responsible for day-to-day management of the Fund focusing on asset allocation, interest rate strategy and security selection.
-He has been with the Adviser or an affiliate since 2002; has worked in investment management since 2002; has managed investment portfolios since 2015.
-Education; B.B.A., University of Notre Dame; M.B.A., Carnegie Mellon University.
+Mr. O'Connell is responsible for day-to-day management of the domestic investment-grade portion of the Fund focusing on asset allocation, interest rate strategy and security selection.
+He has been with the Adviser or an affiliate since 2003; has worked in investment management since 2003; has managed investment portfolios since 2005.
+Education: B.S., Webb Institute of Naval Architecture; M.S., Johns Hopkins University; M.B.A., Massachusetts Institute of Technology.